aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-11-01-rest-4-emperor-clothes.md

 Suppose your team doesn't have the necessary skills to design a REST API.
 What can you do about it?
 If you decide to hire people who already have the skills, how would you go about this, and what outcome should you expect, given the division and confusion mentioned earlier?
 How many candidates would meet your desired level of understanding, and how much would you need to retrain them?
 What new skills would they bring to the table in that case?

 Let's dive deeper.
 Beyond knowing concepts that are adjacent to REST but not quite REST - such as HTTP, libraries and frameworks, Open API specifications, and the like - what else should your team learn to create effective REST APIs?
-If you're on the extreme pragmatic end, the answer might be "very little, perhaps nothing."
+If you're on the extreme pragmatic end, the answer might be "very little, perhaps nothing".
 This approach could make it easier to find the right workforce, but your API would likely resemble others only in the most basic ways.
 Newcomers would need to learn the specifics of your API, and that expertise wouldn't be transferable to other projects.

 On the other hand, if you're in the less pragmatic camp and care about applying the style "correctly" (whatever that means to you), you'll be looking for more.
 Your team will need to develop the ability to [break down resources effectively](rest-carving) and [tackle opposing forces](rest-tug-of-war).
 If you haven't already, check out those posts - understanding these challenges will be crucial as we move forward.
 The people you want on your team will need to be familiar with these concepts and able to reason through them.
 As we continue, think about how much existing experience solving these challenges is transferable to other projects.
 How long would it take to hire someone with the matching skillset, or to train them to think the way you do?